 In the end, the saga of the pop star and journalists blaming each other for behaving badly on the plane became dubbed by some as “Flight 666,” and became the version of the story everyone remembered.
 However, cynics may feel this was all done by design – “Apologetic” was met with less than savory reviews when it dropped, and the woebegone flight was concocted to deflect from its poor reception.
 A suspicious story was then pushed across media outlets about a different Flight 666 to possibly deflect from the deflection, which you'll see all over the search engines when trying to find a real story about the event.

 Being one of the world’s biggest bands has its advantages.
 If you’re U2, it means you can play 30-year-old albums in front of sold out football stadiums.
 Yet their massive amount of success does not leave them immune to stupid publicity stunts.
-This is something they learned the hard way in 2014, when they joined forces with Apple and shoved a download of their album “Songs of Innocence” onto the devices of 500 million Apple iTune users.
+This is something they learned the hard way in 2014, when they joined forces with Apple and shoved a download of their album “Songs of Innocence” onto the devices of around half a billion Apple iTune users.

 I remember it pissing me off because you couldn't even get it out of your library.